The endless wait: A day at Dulles amid hope, despair and lawyers

 Hajouli will worry about that later.
 Right now, he just wants to spend time with her.

 As for Moustafa, he doesn't quite know what to do.
+His wife is back in Doha.
 Should he ask his wife to take another flight back?
 Or should he wait to see how things play out in the next few days?

-"I was hopeless, but seeing this," Muhammad says points to the crowds of people holding welcome signs, "this gives me hope."
+"I was hopeless, but seeing this," Muhammad says as he points to the crowds of people holding welcome signs, "this gives me hope."